 Clip-on tuners are very practical and affordable.
 You can get one for as low as 10$ or more, depending on the brand and quality. (#Ad)

 Some electric acoustic Ukuleles come with a built-in tuner along with the sound controls.
 This makes it easy to keep your Ukulele in tune at all times.

 Ukulele tuner app for your smart phone

-With this app, you simply set the Ukulele setting on top, and tune the strings according to the app.
-(If you have a normal tuning, set C tuning (standard) (gCEA).
-Most tuners work this way.
-So it’s not a complicated operation.
+To use this app, you just need to select the ukulele setting on top, and then tune each string according to the app.
+For example, if you have a normal tuning, choose C tuning (standard) (gCEA).
+This is how most tuners work, so it’s not a complicated operation at all.

-A bit deeper information if you don’t have a standard tuning:
+A bit deeper information if you don’t have, or want, a standard tuning:

 Ukulele tuning and types.

 Before you start you need to know what kind of Ukulele you have (Read the article: Ukulele Types).